ToxicFrog/kessler/README.md

   Remove mods from the list.

+* `ksp refresh`

+  Download the latest version of the forum threads.

-* `ksp update <id-list>`
+* `ksp updated <id-list>`

-  Update mods in the list to the latest version.
-Equivalent to removing and re-adding them.
+  Mark the listed mods as being updated to the latest version.

 * `ksp check`

-  Check all mods for newer versions.
-Up to date mods will appear in green.
-Outdated mods will appear in red.
-If a mod is otherwise green but the date appears in yellow, that means you have the latest version but the author hasn't updated it since the latest KSP release.
+  Check mods against the local cache and report any that need to be updated, along with a link to their forum thread.

 * `ksp url <id-list>`